Campus Architectural Teams

 - Austin ISD Facility Planning, Design and Construction Staff

 - Austin ISD Maintenance/Service Center Staff

 Below is an overview of the project implementation/design process and the CAT handbook that was developed to orientate their work.
 The CAT team rosters for each campus can be found on the respective modernization project pages.
-CAT Documents:

 - Campus Architecural Team (CAT) Handbook (PDF)

 - Campus Architecural Team (CAT) Overview Presentation (PDF)